 Resources: Torah Fund provides the necessary information.
-For information, please call the Torah Fund director at 212.678.8876
+For information, please call the Torah Fund office at 212.678.8876 or torahfund@jtsa.edu.

-Torah Fund contributions should be deposited in a separate account and forwarded monthly to:

-Torah Fund/Jewish Theological Seminary 3080 Broadway, New York, NY 10027
+Torah Fund contributions should be deposited in a separate account and forwarded monthly to: Torah Fund/Jewish Theological Seminary 3080 Broadway, New York, NY 10027